-A user whose opinions and statements impact the perceptions others have of a particular subject.
+These are online users whose conversational voice has more authority than others.
+Their opinions and statements impact the perceptions others have of a particular subject.
 Influencers can range from having low impact to having tremendous impact based on the degree to which their statements are viewed as being trustworthy, and the size of the audience an influencer is able to reach.
-Providers of tools strictly related to tracking influence include: Klout, Kred, and PeerIndex.
+Tools can also be used to monitor, track and analyze influencers and their impact or relevance to your audience.
+Providers of tools strictly related to tracking influence include Kred and PeerIndex.

 The analysis of text to determine the tonality with which the subject is discussed.
-This is generally reported as positive, negative or neutral.
+Sentiment analysis is generally reported as positive, negative or neutral.
 Common methods are Natural Language Processing (NLP), Bayesian Classification, and other forms of automated analysis, as well as manual coding of individual posts.
-Learn more about NLP based sentiment analysis
+Learn more about NLP based sentiment analysis.

 Insights are the result of analyzing a given set of metrics to answer business questions.
 These metrics can range from simple measurements such as volume, to more complex data-points like passion and purchase intent.